-- 375 presented in Dearing Crampton-Flood et al. (2018), and the biological changes in the abundances of typical marine (dinocysts and test linings of foraminifera), estuarine/freshwater algae species, and sporomorph assemblages (Munsterman, 2016), summarized in the T/M ratio.
-A transition of marine OM during the Pliocene to more terrestrial OM input towards the Pleistocene starts approximately at 190 m as evidenced by these indicators (Fig. 4c).
-This 380 reflects the increasing influence of the Rhine-Meuse River to the site.
-This progradation of the Rhine-Meuse River is confirmed by the westward progradation of the depositional (delta) system that can be seen in the seismic section (Section 3.2, Fig. 3). - Toward the long term shallowing trend in the borehole, several depositional changes and unconformable surfaces are recognized in the seismic profile which need to be taken into 385 account regarding the construction of a valid age model.
-The transition from the Breda Formation to the overlying Oosterhout Formation is marked by a distinct angular unconformity referred to as the Late Miocene Unconformity (LMU; Munsterman et al., 2019; Fig. 3).
+The transition to the overlying Oosterhout Formation is marked by a distinct angular unconformity referred to as the Late Miocene Unconformity (LMU; Munsterman et al. unpublished data; Fig. 4).
 The seismic data of the overlying Oosterhout Formation (Mid-Late Pliocene) indicates a twofold subdivision.
-The lower unit of the subdivision at 370-314 m is characterized by convex 390 downward reflection patterns that correspond to an open marine signature (with corresponding low sedimentation rates).
+The lower unit of the subdivision at 370-319 m is characterized by convex downward reflection patterns that correspond to an open marine signature (with corresponding low sedimentation rates).
 This is confirmed by the transition to finer grained sediments (silts) over 381-352 m attributed to a more distal setting (Fig. 2a).
 This interval is also characterized by an increased abundance of dinocysts with a preference for open marine conditions, like the genus Spiniferites.
-The facies of interval 352-338 m indicates shallow to open marine 395 conditions with a temperate to (sub)tropical SST.
-A coarsening upward trend is corroborated by the gradual decrease in gamma ray values (Fig. 2b).
-In the second Oosterhout unit from 314-157 m the environment is shallow marine, and several stacked clinoform sets are visible in the seismic profile (Fig. 3).
-The transition between the two Oosterhout units is clearly visible as a downlap surface around 314 m that corresponds to a sequence boundary, and possible hiatus 400 (Fig. 3).
-This is coupled with a dramatic decrease in sedimentation rate in the initial age model, which places this interval within the scope of the M2 glacial event (~3.3 Ma; Dearing Crampton-Flood, 2018).

-Above the sequence boundary at 314 m, an increase in water depth to $\sim 80-100$ m can be deduced from the height of the clinoforms where the topsets represent the fluvial system debouching at the coastline.
-This water depth estimate is comparable to the estimate for Pliocene water depth from an integrated seismo-stratigraphic study of the SNSB (Overeem et al., 2001).
-The topset beds in the Hank borehole show an abundance of shell crag facies material corroborating the coastal setting (Figs. 2a, 3).
+The facies of interval 352-338 m indicates shallow to open marine conditions with a temperate to (sub)tropical SST.
+A coarsening upward trend is corroborated by the gradual decrease in gamma ray values.
+In the second Oosterhout unit from 319-157 m the environment is shallow marine, and several stacked clinoform sets are visible in the seismic profile (Fig. 4).
+The transition between the two Oosterhout units is clearly visible as a downlap surface around 319-313 m that corresponds to a possible hiatus (Fig. 4).
+Above this transition, an increase in water depth to ~200 m can be deduced from the height of the clinoforms where the topsets represent the fluvial distributary system and the clinoform breaks the coastlines.
+The topset beds in borehole Hank show an abundance of shell crag facies material corroborating the near shore setting (Figs. 2a, 4).
 The stratigraphic stacking is first purely progradational (clinoforms) and changes to both progradational and aggradational higher up, suggesting progressive fluvial influence replacing the marine environment.
 In the Hank borehole, this change is marked by a distinct clay layer at 292-271 m (Fig. 2a).
-In the upper part of the second Oosterhout Formation at depths of 260 m and upwards, the increased proportion of heather and grasses is generally considered indicative of colder and drier terrestrial climate (Faegri et al., 1989; Fig. 4).
-The decrease in Taxodioidae-type pollen over 115 interval 2 (Fig. 4d) and the Oosterhout to the Maassluis Formations further indicates a cooling terrestrial climate, and is classically recognized as the top Pliocene (Late Reuverian) in the continental zonation of Zagwijn (1960), although in the onshore type area the sequences are most likely fragmented time intervals bounded by several hiatuses (Donders et al., 2007).
+In the upper part of the second Oosterhout

+405 Formation at depths of 260 m and upwards, the increased proportion of heath and grasses is generally considered indicative of colder and drier terrestrial climate (Faegri et al., 1989; Fig. 3).
+The decrease in Taxodioidae-type pollen over section B and the Oosterhout to the Maassluis Formations further indicates a cooling terrestrial climate, and is classically recognized as the top Pliocene (Late Reuverien) in the continental zonation of Zagwijn (1960) 410 although in the onshore type area the sequences are most likely fragmented time intervals bounded by several hiatuses (Donders et al., 2007).
+Strikingly, both the MAT record (Dearing Crampton-Flood et al., 2018) and the Taxodioidae-type pollen covary throughout the record (Fig. 4d).
+The pattern follows the same trends as the classic paleotemperatures profiles during the coeval Brunssumian, Reuverian, and Praetiglian terrestrial stages.
+415 paleotemperatures estimates were largely based on Taxodioidae pollen abundances and other warm-temperate elements (Zagwijn 1960; 1992), but lacked the direct chronological control at the Hank site.

-At the transition of the Oosterhout Formation to the Maassluis Formation, concave downward reflection patterns may reflect channel incisions into the topsets of the Oosterhout Formation (Fig. 3).
-The Maassluis Formation (late Pliocene-early Pleistocene, <2.6 Ma) is composed of horizontal and channel-like strata in the seismic profile (Fig. 3).
-The environment of the Maassluis Formation becomes more fluvio-deltaic, characterized by the decreased abundance of dinoflagellate cysts and steep rise in the number of sporomorphs, manifested by the high T/M values (Fig. 4c).
-Further warm-temperate trees in the Maassluis interval of the record such as Carya, Liquidambar, Nyssa disappeared in NW Europe in the earliest Pleistocene (Donders et al., 2007), most likely slightly above the level of the top of the Hank sequence.
-In contrast, land based studies in the Dutch-German border area (cf. Donders et al., 2007; Westerhoff, 2009) are characterized by relatively more abrupt last occurrences of warmm strongly indicates that these successions are likely not continuous, but consist of successive fragments of sedimentation representing short time windows that are bounded by hiatuses (cf. Donders et al., 2007).
+At the transition of the Oosterhout Formation to the Maassluis Formation, concave downward reflection patterns may reflect channel incisions into the topsets of the Oosterhout Formation (Fig. 4).
+The Maassluis Formation (late Pliocene-early Pleistocene, <2.6 Ma) is composed of horizontal and channel-like strata in the seismic profile (Fig. 4).
+The environment of the Maassluis Formation becomes more fluvio-deltaic, characterized by the decreased abundance of dinoflagellate cysts and steep rise in the number of sporomorphs, manifested by the high T/M values (Fig. 3c).
+Further warm-temperate trees in the Maassluis interval of the record such as Carya, Liquidambar, Nyssa disappeared in NW Europe in the earliest Pleistocene (Donders et al., 2007).